 - to cover a mortgage liability in the event of death

-- to provide a lump sum to the family in the event the main breadwinner were to die unexpectedly
+- to provide a lump sum to the family in the event the main breadwinner was to die unexpectedly

 - to cover a potential inheritance tax liability for beneficiaries upon the life assured’s death

-Another important consideration would be whether to provide an element of critical illness cover within the policy.
-When employed, the majority of workers will receive a critical illness policy through their employer; however, when Brad and Anita convert to a self-employed basis this should be an important consideration.
-Indicative quotes suggest an additional monthly premium of £237 on the level term assurance of £300,000 to provide this important aspect of protection.
+Another important consideration would be whether to provide an element of critical illness cover inclusive within the policy.
+When employed, the majority of workers will receive a critical illness policy through their employer, however when Brad and Anita convert to a self-employed basis this should be an important consideration.
+Indicative quotes suggest an additional monthly premium of £237 on the level term assurance of £300,000, to provide this important aspect of protection.